multi-coop/datami-documentation-content/texts/why-gitribute/architecture-schemas-csv-en.md

 > — Everything tends to look like Excel !

 Perhaps it does so because...
 Is it what human brain understands the most when it comes to lists ?
-You know, matrices, squares, cells, columns, lines or rows...
-What is there here to be surprised of ?
+You know, basic geometry : matrices, squares, cells, columns, lines or rows, straight lines and shapes...
+What is there here to be surprised with ?

 Is really everything "looking like Excel" ?
 Or is Excel just looking like something easy to understand, to appropriate, when it comes to data ?